Executive D-Day Tours / R.C.S. 521 534 040

 Huge traffic jam on the beaches

-However, the delay in getting the first waves inland and off the beaches meant that reinforcements were also delayed in coming ashore which meant that the leading units lacked the strenght to push on into Caen itself.
+However, the delay in getting the first waves inland and off the beaches meant that reinforcements were also delayed in coming ashore.
+Therefore, the leading units lacked the strength to push to Caen itself.

 Located behind Juno Beach, it portrays the part played by Canada in WW2

-This Centre was conceived in the 1990's by Veterans who felt that the contributions and sacrifices of Canadian soldiers during WW2 were not properly commemorated in Normandy.
+This Center was conceived in the 1990's by Veterans who felt that the contributions and sacrifices of Canadian soldiers during WW2 were not properly commemorated in Normandy.

 Also buried at Bény are one airman and three soldiers from Britain and a single French soldier.

-Containing in total 2048 Second World War burials, this cemetery is one of the 18 Commonwealth cemeteries in Normandy, built and maintained by the Commonwealth War Grave Commission.
+Containing in total 2048 WWII burials, this cemetery is one of the 18 Commonwealth cemeteries in Normandy, built and maintained by the Commonwealth War Grave Commission.